cldeluna/clab-via-remote/README.md

 Its hard to believe it could get easier, but it has.

+> [!IMPORTANT]
-Network Engineers, there is no excuse for not testing and modeling!
+> Network Engineers, there is no excuse for not testing and modeling!

 The only thing easier than containerlab (and consider that clab is a component), if you want quick fully formed topologies, is [netlab](https://netlab.tools/) from [ipSpace](https://www.ipspace.net/Main_Page) and guess what?
 Net lab also supports URL deployment.
 Stay tuned...